outside016/Registration-authentication-loading-Data/README.md

-# My application written in angular
+<h1 align="center">🖥️My application written in angular</h1>

-# Hello everyone, I continue my journey towards my goal of becoming a front-end programmer.
+<p>⌨️Hello everyone, I continue my journey towards my goal of becoming
+a front-end programmer.
 This is my application, in which I fully studied working with the REST API, routing, and validators.
 If you have any questions or suggestions, please provide feedback!
-All the best!
+All the best!</p>